top of page

 Research

-During my PhD, I focused on why people fall for online scams.
-Through psychological experiments and user studies, I developed an adversarial training method and novel e-mail features that improve people's ability to detect phishing attacks.
+For my PhD, I focused on why people fall for online scams.
+Through psychological experiments and user studies, I developed an adversarial training method and novel e-mail features that improved people's ability to detect phishing attacks.

-Currently, as a Research Fellow in the Dawes Centre for Future Crime at University College London (UCL), I research future crime and security risks related to emerging technologies.
-Recent projects concern social robots, climate change mitigation tools, and brain-computer interfaces.
-By working with industry leaders and policymakers, we help shape a safer future.
+Now, as a Senior Research Fellow in the Dawes Centre for Future Crime at University College London (UCL), I research how new technologies could be exploited or misused in the near future.
+In recent projects, I have been looking into social robots, climate change mitigation tools, and brain-computer interfaces.
+I am fascinated with questions around how such emerging technologies may drive us to redefine crime, and even more fundamentally, how they redefine humanity.
+By working with industry leaders and policymakers, this endeavour aims to help shape a safer future.

 Journal articles